simboyz/psd.js/README.md

 A Photoshop file format (PSD) parser written in Coffeescript/Javascript for both browsers and NodeJS implementations.

-This implementation is more or less a direct port of the Python [psdparse](https://github.com/jerem/psdparse) library, with a little help from [png.js](https://github.com/devongovett/png.js).
+This implementation is more or less a direct port of [pypsd](http://code.google.com/p/pypsd) with some help from [psdparse](https://github.com/jerem/psdparse).

 ## Current Status